BangguoJin/NHL-Win-Probability-Modeling/README.md

 - `data/` — sample data / data notes
 - `figures/` — selected figures for portfolio presentation

-## Notes

-This repository is a portfolio version of the project.
-It includes cleaned code, selected figures, and documentation suitable for public presentation.
 ## Methods
 - **Logistic regression (GLM, binomial):**
   `glm(win ~ X, family = binomial(link = "logit"))`